-Other tests that may be done at the same time include:
+Other thyroid tests that may be done at the same time include:

 There is no preparation needed for this test.
 Ask your health care provider about any medicines you are taking that may affect the test results.
 Do not stop taking any medicines without first asking your health care provider.

-Medicines you may need to stop taking include:
+Medicines you may need to temporarily stop include:

-If you are being treated for a thyroid disorder, your TSH level should be between 0.5 and 2.0 mIU/L.
+If you are being treated for a thyroid disorder, your TSH level will likely be kept between 0.5 and 4.0 mIU/L, except in these situations:

-Higher-than-normal TSH levels are most often due to an underactive thyroid gland (hypothyroidism).
+A higher-than-normal TSH level is most often due to an underactive thyroid gland (hypothyroidism).
 There are many causes of this problem.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.